edx/commerce-coordinator/README.rst

   # Expose the redis port for devstack (needed until commerce coordinator is part of devstack)
   # (redis is the backend that Celery is using for persisting the message queue)
   # In your local Devstack directory, edit docker-compose.yml: go to the redis service line and add a ports section
-  ports:
+  # ports:
-  - "6379:6379"
+  #  - "6379:6379"

-  # Start redis in devstack from your local devstack directory
+  # Start redis/mysql in devstack from your local devstack directory
   make dev.up.redis

+  # If youd prefer to reuse mysql from devstack, start it now.
+  # make dev.up.mysql57

   # Start ecommerce and lms in devstack from your local devstack directory
   make dev.up.ecommerce+lms